tibi590/prog_eretsegi/README.md

-# This repo is used to as an examaple solution for programming eretsegi problems
+# This repo is used to store examaple solutions for programming eretsegi problems